What is Digital Privacy

 Risks of not understanding Digital Privacy?

-While dealing with the issue of digital privacy, one must be concerned with the potential for implications on their real lives.
+While dealing with the issue of digital privacy, one must be concerned with the potential for implications on their real life.

 One such implication, which is viewed as being one of the most daunting fears risks of the Internet, is the potential for identity theft.